AdobeDocs/workfront-learn.en/help/reporting/enhanced-analytics/5-work-and-people-charts.md

 ---
 # Understand work and people charts

-Work charts show you activity from the project and task perspective, while People charts show you activity from the perspective of a home team.
+Work charts show you activity from the project and task perspective, while the People chart shows you activity from the perspective of a home team.

 Select the type of Analytics charts you want to view—Work or People—from the left panel menu.